gumaerc-testorg/18.05-spring-2014/content/pages/instructor-insights/_index.md

 ### Requirements Satisfied

 - REST ![](/images/educator/icon-question-rest.png)
-- Can be applied toward a [Bachelor of Science in Mathematics](http://catalog.mit.edu/degree-charts/mathematics-course-18/)
+- Can be applied toward a {{% resource_link "ad71016a-1cf7-4177-bf23-136a237f4cff" "Bachelor of Science in Mathematics" %}}
-- Can be used to satisfy the probability and statistics requirement for a [Bachelor of Science in Brain and Cognitive Sciences](https://bcs.mit.edu/academic-program/course-9-degree-chart)
+- Can be used to satisfy the probability and statistics requirement for a {{% resource_link "6633ed22-18b8-49b6-933e-dec133c37da6" "Bachelor of Science in Brain and Cognitive Sciences" %}}

 ### Offered